Love, Joy, Peace...

 Summer Camp registration is open!

 St. Matthew is part of the Desert Southwest Annual Conference, which is blessed to have two camps: Mingus Mountain (north of Prescott Valley) and Potosi Pines (southwest of Las Vegas, Nevada).
 Children and youth from St. Matthew and their friends may go to either camp.
+Mingus will also be hosting a Friends & Family Camp Sun.-Tues.
+July 20-22, which will be open to all ages!
 Register soon--our camps fill up fast!
 (Financial assistance may be available; please contact Tonia or Pastor Joel.)

 Mingus 2025 summer camps